The Best Pet Insurance

 - Annual Limit – This is one of the most important factors when choosing a plan.
 Make sure the policy has at least a $10,000 annual limit.
 This will ensure you have enough coverage for major health issues.

-- Coverage - As previously mentioned, we recommend you select an accident & illness policy.
-Every company offers this type of policy as the default option.
+- Coverage – As previously mentioned, we recommend you select an accident & illness policy.
+Every plan offers this type of policy as the default option.
 They are the most popular, highest rated and provide you the most coverage and best bang for your buck.